Everything to Know About Foreign Transaction Fees

 What is a Foreign Transaction fee?

-A foreign transaction fee is a charge added to a credit card transaction when the purchase is made in a foreign currency or from a foreign merchant.
+In short, it’s a charge added to a credit card transaction when the purchase is made in a foreign currency or from a foreign merchant.
 This credit card fee is typically around 3% of the total transaction amount and is designed to cover the costs associated with processing and converting the transaction into the cardholder’s domestic currency.

-Can You Be Charged Foreign Transaction Fees in the US?
+Can You Be Charged Foreign Transaction Fees in the U.S.?

 What Influences the Foreign Transaction Fee?